jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 Every person who is at any time in a biosecurity control area shall, for the purposes of this Part,— (a) obey any reasonable direction of an inspector in relation to risk goods; and (b) answer all questions asked by an inspector that are necessary for the inspector to ascertain the presence, nature, origin, or itinerary of any risk goods; and
-  (c) make available for examination by an inspector any goods in his or her possession or under his or her immediate control so that the inspector may ascertain the presence of risk goods.
+  (c) make available for examination by an inspector any goods in his or her possession or under his or her immediate control so that the inspector May ascertain the presence of risk goods.

 ### 36 Movement of risk goods
 Any person who moves or wants to move risk goods within a biosecurity control area shall comply with all reasonable directions given to that person by an inspector concerning the movement of those goods.

 ### 37 Approval of ports as places of first arrival
-(1) The Director-General may, by written notice to the operator of a port, approve a port as a place of first arrival for all craft or craft of specified kinds or descriptions if satisfied that there are available, and capable of operating to approved standards, all arrangements, facilities (other than office and parking facilities), and systems that the Director-General for the time being reasonably requires, in relation to that port, for the purposes of this Part.
+(1) The Director-General May, by written notice to the operator of a port, approve a port as a place of first arrival for all craft or craft of specified kinds or descriptions if satisfied that there are available, and capable of operating to approved standards, all arrangements, facilities (other than office and parking facilities), and systems that the Director-General for the time being reasonably requires, in relation to that port, for the purposes of this Part.
-(2) An approval given under subsection (1) may limit the arrival of craft to arrivals for the purposes specified in the approval.
+(2) An approval given under subsection (1) May limit the arrival of craft to arrivals for the purposes specified in the approval.
 (3) The Director-General must, when considering the arrangements, facilities, and systems available at a port in accordance with subsection (1), have regard to—
   (a) the alternative arrangements, facilities, and systems that are or could be made available; and (b) the cost to the port operator of each alternative arrangement, facility, and system; and (c) the extent to which each alternative arrangement, facility, and system would assist the Director-General in managing the risks associated with the importation of risk goods.
 (4) All arrangements, facilities (other than office or parking facilities), and systems required in accordance with subsection (1) are available for use by the Crown at no expense to the Crown.
 (5) The Director-General must,—
-  (a) within 28 days after approving a port in accordance with subsection (1), publish in the Gazette a notice specifying the name of the port, the day on which it was so approved, any limitation on the kind or description of craft for which the port was approved, any limitation on arrivals to specified purposes, and a place where the notice of approval may be inspected; and
+  (a) within 28 days after approving a port in accordance with subsection (1), publish in the Gazette a notice specifying the name of the port, the day on which it was so approved, any limitation on the kind or description of craft for which the port was approved, any limitation on arrivals to specified purposes, and a place where the notice of approval May be inspected; and
   (b) at all reasonable times make the written notice available for inspection at the place specified in the Gazette notice.
 (6) The Director-General must be satisfied of the matters referred to in subsection (1), whether or not all of the arrangements, facilities, and systems are under the control of the operator of the port concerned.
 (7) Before taking any action under this section, the Director-General must consult in accordance with section 37D.